D-meson production via sequential hadronization in high-energy nuclear collisions

 \textbf{Acknowledgment.--} We thank Xinye Peng for helpful discussions.
-WD is supported by the National Key Research and Development Program of China (Grant No. 2024YFA1610804), BW is supported by the National Natural Science Foundation of China with Project No. 12535010, and JX is supported by the Helmholtz Research Academy Hesse for FAIR.
+WD is supported by the National Key Research and Development Program of China with Grant No. 2024YFA1610804, BZ by the National Natural Science Foundation of China with Project No. 12535010, and JZ by the Helmholtz Research Academy Hesse for FAIR.
 PZ thanks Yantai University under Grant No. 2226001.